13 Things to Do in Brooklyn NYC

 The famous Brooklyn Bridge | ©Hellotickets

-The Brooklyn borough is a must on your list of things to see and do in New York.
-It's been the hipster capital of the world for decades, filled with cafes, shops and restaurants that were once former factories and now represent the gastronomic epicentre of New York.
+The Brooklyn district is a must-see on your list of things to see and do in New York.
+It has been the "hipster capital" of the world for decades: it is full of cafés, shops and restaurants that were once old factories and are now the gastronomic epicentre of New York.

 Brooklyn is one of New York's trendiest neighbourhoods.
 A borough with an industrial past and a strong cultural identity that is well worth a visit.
+Here are the must-see sights in the area.
 Welcome to Brooklyn!

 1. Cross the Brooklyn Bridge